Special Operations Command Pacific

-The Special Operations Command Pacific, known as SOCPAC, is a sub-unified command of the United States Department of Defense for special operations forces in the United States Indo-Pacific Command (USINDOPACOM) area of responsibility.
+The Special Operations Command Pacific, known as SOCPAC or USSOCPAC, is a sub-unified command of the United States Department of Defense for special operations forces in the United States Pacific Command (USPACOM) area of responsibility.

 History

 The Special Operations Center, Pacific Command was established 1 November 1965.
 Headquartered in Okinawa, the unit provided unconventional warfare task force support for operations in Southeast Asia.
 After these functions transferred to the Commander in Chief, Pacific Command (CINCPAC), the command dissolved on 1 July 1969.
 A special operations staff was established in the CINCPAC Operations Directorate on 15 May 1976, for planning and coordinating in-theater special operations.

 In October 1983, the U.S. Joint Chiefs of Staff established special operations commands in the Pacific and European Theaters.
 Special Operations Command, Pacific (SOCPAC) was activated on 1 November 1983 with only eighteen personnel.
 Six years later, on 28 December 1989, SOCPAC was assigned operational control of what is now the 353d Special Operations Group and 1st Battalion, 1st Special Forces Group (Airborne), which are located on Okinawa, Japan at Kadena Air Base and Torii Station, respectively.
 On 8 July 1991, SOCPAC assumed control of Naval Special Warfare Task Unit-Pacific and a platoon of United States Navy SEALs, based at Apra Harbor in Guam.
 In early March 2001, SOCPAC established the Joint Special Operations Aviation Component.
 On 11 June 2001, SOCPAC gained control over E Company, 160th Special Operations Regiment (Airborne), which is based in Daegu in South Korea.

 As a subordinate unified command of the United States Indo-Pacific Command, SOCPAC units deploy throughout the Pacific.
 SOCPAC annually conducts small unit exchanges, joint and combined training events, and operational deployments throughout the Pacific.
 Units are used for counterdrug and humanitarian demining operations, training forces in countries such as Thailand, Laos, Cambodia, Vietnam, and the Philippines.
 SOCPAC hosts an annual Pacific Area Special Operations Conference in Hawaii for over 200 U.S. and foreign delegates.

 The command can operate as a rapidly deployable Joint Task Force.
 In January 2002, SOCPAC deployed to the Southern Philippines as JTF 510, conducting counterterrorist operations with the Philippine Government under Operation Enduring Freedom.
 The force redeployed on 1 September 2002, leaving elements to form the Joint Special Operations Task Force-Peppery Philippines with the Armed Forces of the Philippines.

 The command is headquartered at Camp H. M. Smith in Hawaii.

 From 1995 to 1997 Air Force General Charles R. Holland commanded SOCPAC.